ramirlm/find-closest-api/README.md

 ```
 ### API

-The application will provide an Endpoint (/api/locations) that receives a list of locations on the body, based on the following JSON payload example:
+The application will provide an Endpoint (POST: /api/locations) that receives a list of locations on the body, based on the following JSON payload example:
 ```json
 {
 	"locations" : [